 Most people love a thick slice of homemade bread, and if you haven’t been lucky enough to try it, here’s your opportunity!
 Bread is a frugal food to bake, and, whilst flour is not as cheap as it once was, you can still make 2-3 loaves from a kilo size bag.
 This loaf is a great entry point to baking your own loaves of bread at home as it is very simple and requires minimal kneading.

-If you enjoyed baking this loaf, try my simple granary style loaf, rice bread, Barley Loaf, English Muffins or polenta and pine nut loaf all of which are crazy easy, or my even simpler beer bread – no kneading required!
-If you’re after a breadmaking challenge, try reading my sourdough diary, here.
+If you enjoyed baking this loaf, try my simple granary style loaf, rice bread, Barley Loaf, English Muffins, rich oatmeal loaf or polenta and pine nut loaf all of which are crazy easy, or my even simpler beer bread – no kneading required!

 Baking is a bit intimidating for a lot of people.
 I’ve known people who can cook a really good meal to perfection but ask them to make some rolls to have on the side and they become instantly sullen.
 I think the reason that baking evokes so much fear in so many would-be chefs is the methodology of baking.